Georgechrp/MovieSearch/README.md

 You can replace it in NetworkModule.kt if needed.

-👉 Check the presentation (includes screenshots)  [here](https://georgioschristopoulos.info/moviesearchPresentation/index.html)
+👉 Check the presentation (includes screenshots, .apk file to download, library & plugin versions)  [here](https://georgioschristopoulos.info/moviesearchPresentation/index.html)